microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-with-resource-data.md

     - Or, enumerate all subscriptions and provide the key.
 Use the [PATCH operation on the subscription](/graph/api/subscription-update) and update the **encryptionCertificate** and **encryptionCertificateId** properties.

 3. Keep in mind the following:
-    - For a period of time, the old certificate may still be used for encryption.
+    - For some time, the old certificate may still be used for encryption.
 Your app must have access to both old and new certificates to be able to decrypt content.
     - Use the **encryptionCertificateId** property in each change notification to identify the correct key to use.
     - Discard of the old certificate only when you have seen no recent change notifications referencing it.